alexcpn/alexcpn.github.io/html/NN/ml/1_vectors_dot_product_and_perceptron.md

 Note- These definitions are equivalent when using Cartesian coordinates.
 Here is a simple proof that follows from trigonometry [8] and [9]

-## Dot Product and Vector Alignment
+## Dot Product for checking Vector Alignment

 **If two Vectors are in the same direction the dot product is positive and if they are in the opposite direction the dot product is negative.** This can be visualized geometrically putting in the value of the Cosine angle.

 So we could use the dot product as a way to find out if two vectors are aligned or not.

-## Dot Product and Splitting the hyper-plane
+## Dot Product and Splitting the hyper-plane -the crux of the Perceptron

+![hyperplane1]

+[Image source][13]

 Imagine we have a problem of  classifying if a leaf is healthy or not based on certain features of the leaf.
 For each leaf we have some feature vector set.

- For any  **input feature vector** in that vector space, if we have a **weight vector**, whose dot product with one feature vector of the set of input vectors of a certain class (say leaf is healthy) is positive and with the other set is negative, then that weight vector is splitting the feature vector hyper-plane into two.
+ For any  **input feature vector** in that vector space, if we have a **weight vector**, whose dot product with one feature vector of the set of input vectors of a certain class (say leaf is healthy) is positive, and with the other set is negative, then that weight vector is splitting the feature vector hyper-plane into two.

+Or in a better way, which shows the vectors properly

+ ![weightvector][weightvector]

  **In essence, we are using the weight vectors to split the hyper-plane into two distinctive sets.**

- For any new leaf, if we only extract the same features into a feature vector; we can **dot it with the *trained* weight vector and find out if it falls in healthy or deceased class.
+ For any new leaf, if we only extract the same features into a feature vector; we can *dot* it with the *trained* weight vector and find out if it falls in healthy or deceased class.

  Not all problems have their feature set which is linearly seperable.
 So this is a constraint of this system.

-## Modelling of the Perceptron
+ ##  The Perceptron

 The initial neural network - the **Frank Rosenblatt's perceptron** was basically splitting a linearly seperable feature set into distinct sets.
 Here is how the Rosenblatt's perceptron is modelled